 What to Serve with This Greek Shrimp in Tomato Sauce

 I love to serve this saucy Greek shrimp over a bed of plain orzo pasta.
-It works just as well with your favorite grain or this Lebanese rice.
+It works just as well with your favorite grain, Greek lemon rice or this Lebanese rice.
 If nothing else, grab your favorite crusty bread to sop up all the delicious sauce!
 As starters, try a bowl of traditional Greek salad and a little classic hummus.

 Watch the Video Below for How to Make this Greek Shrimp Recipe